 The Board of Directors recognizes that there may be potential disadvantages to shareholders resulting from the Recapitalization Proposal.
 See "Summary of Certain Potential Advantages and Disadvantages of the Recapitalization Proposal" and "Certain Potential Disadvantages of the Recapitalization Proposal."
 In particular, by enabling the Bernstein Family Group and other management shareholders to retain their current voting power even if they should decide to dispose of up to 50% of their equity interest in the Company, the Recapitalization Proposal may continue to limit the possibility of a merger proposal, or of an unsolicited tender offer or proxy contest for the removal of directors, and therefore might deprive shareholders of an opportunity to sell their shares at a premium over prevailing market prices and make it more difficult to replace the Company's current Board of Directors or management.
 Furthermore, Messrs.
 Elliot Bernstein and Daniel Bernstein, directors of the Company who approved the Recapitalization Proposal, are also executive officers of the Company and may be deemed to have an interest in the Recapitalization Proposal as a result of the potential anti-takeover effect and other potential effects of the Amendment.
 See "Interests of Certain Persons."
-Accordingly, the description of the Recapitalization Proposal set forth in this proxy statement and the exhibits to this proxy statement.
+ACCORDINGLY, THE BOARD OF DIRECTORS URGES EACH SHAREHOLDER TO READ AND REVIEW CAREFULLY THE DESCRIPTION OF THE RECAPITALIZATION PROPOSAL SET FORTH IN THIS PROXY STATEMENT AND THE EXHIBITS TO THIS PROXY STATEMENT.